December 26. Kazinform's timeline of major events

 EVENTS

-1960 - The Virgin lands region featuring the Akmolinsk, Kokchetavsk, Kostanay, Pavlodar and North Kazakhstan oblasts with the administrative center in the town of Tselinograd (called Akmolinsk until 1961) is formed.
-It is abolished five years later on October 19 in 1965.
+1960 - The Virgin lands region featuring the Akmolinsk, Kokchetavsk, Kostanay, Pavlodar and North Kazakhstan oblasts with the administrative center in the town of Tselinograd (called Akmolinsk until 1961) was formed.
+It was abolished five years later on October 19 in 1965.

-1980 – «Pervyye» (Firsts) play based on the play by Russian-German writer Alexander Raimgen about the relations between Kazakhs and Germans becomes the first play to be staged on the scene of the Republican German Drama Theater.
+1980 – «Pervyye» (Firsts) play based on the play by Russian-German writer Alexander Raimgen about the relations between Kazakhs and Germans unveiled the Republican German Drama Theater.

 1991 - The Republic of Kazakhstan and the Unites States establish diplomatic relations, making the US the third country after Turkey and Russia to recognize Kazakhstan's independence after the collapse of the USSR.

-2009 – Korsar ballet premieres at the scene of the Palace of Peace and Reconciliation in Nur-Sultan (formerly – Astana).

-2016 - Kazakhstan and Russia sign the Cooperation Concept at the Baikonur space complex within the framework of President Nursultan Nazarbayev's visit to Saint Petersburg.
-As per the concept, the sides agree to jointly develop (modernize) the infrastructure of the space complex and Baikonur city, attract investment, create new workplaces, construct housing, develop tourism, and more.
-But, most importantly, Astana and Moscow reach the agreement to implement new joint space projects, especially the Baiterek one.
+2016 - Kazakhstan and Russia sign the Cooperation Concept at the Baikonur space complex within the framework of President Nursultan Nazarbayev's visit to Saint-Petersburg.
+As per the concept, the sides agreed to jointly develop (modernize) the infrastructure of the space complex and Baikonur city, attract investment, create new workplaces, construct housing, develop tourism, and more.
+But, most importantly, Astana and Moscow reached agreement to implement new joint space projects, especially the Baiterek one.

 2017 - The National Library of Belarus hands over the collection of the facsimile edition of the Belarusian first printer Francis Skorina to the Library of the First President of the Republic of Kazakhstan.

-2018 - A 70-m monument to the hero Koroglu is installed in the park of Bolu city, Turkey.
+2018 - A 70-meter high monument of the hero Koroglu was installed in the park of Bolu city, Turkey.
 The legend describes Koroglu as a hero of the people who struggled against unjust rulers in the 16-17th centuries.
 The monument was created by a prominent Kazakhstani sculptor Murat Mansurov.

-2019 – One of Kazakhstani boxer Gennady Golovkin’s fight is named among the top 5 professional fights of 2019 by British magazine Boxing News.

-2019 – Kazakhstani singer Dimash Kudaibergen is named the 'Best Performer of the Year' in China.